Second VisionSecond Vision

 • No peer-reviewed support: Most personality researchers don't use MBTI because it lacks the scientific rigor of validated instruments.

-These gaps are often the most valuable insight.
-They reveal blind spots that self-assessment alone—including MBTI—can never surface.
+Those gaps are often the most valuable insight.
+They reveal blind spots that self-typing alone can never surface.

 From MBTI to 360: A Migration Path